 I was born in Los Angeles and grew up in Palm Springs, California with my Grandparents.
-They instilled in me a love of travel, especially to exotic beaches.
 I practically lived in the swimming pool at home and sported a permanent green tint to my hair from the chlorinated water.
 I spent probably too many hours spacing out over the weird patterns the sun created in the swimming pool.
 Little did I know that those undulating patterns would some day become such an important aspect of my life as a visual artist.

 I am an experimenter at heart.
 What you will find here on my website is a collection of variations on the theme of water in movement through my drawings, paintings and sculptures.

-For well over a decade, I have worked primarily with resins and water concepts in one form or another.
-Combining non-traditional, industrial materials with traditional art mediums constantly takes my art into new directions because experimentation always brings with it ideas from observations of what I call "happy accidental discoveries".
-That is the thrill of the chase for me because often I end up inventing processes and forms no one else does.
+I've worked primarily with resins and water concepts in one form or another for the last 15 years but my love for combining non-traditional, industrial materials with traditional art mediums started way back in college.
+Exploring these outsider materials constantly takes my art into new directions because experimentation always brings with it ideas from observations of what I call "happy accidental discoveries".
+For me, it's the thrill of the chase of ideas, allowing myself to go down the rabbit hole and arriving finally to a fully formed concept where often I have ended up inventing processes and forms no one else does.
 The resulting work can be deceptively simple but is often very intricate and involved.
 I like the contrast in my work between the quiet, the bold and the ethereal.
 It is this realm of the ethereal that I try to dive into deeper and deeper.

 I graduated with Honors in Art from the University of Redlands innovative Johnston Center where I studied with noted Los Angeles based figurative painter John Nava.
 Nava instilled in me a love for experimentation with a good solid art foundation.
 I earned my MFA at MICA Mount Royal Graduate School of Art in Baltimore where I studied with Castelli Gallery artist Sal Scarpitta best known for his sculptural studies in motion.
 Scarpitta helped me to learn to trust my instincts.

 After school, I moved to NY to pursue my art career and eventually raise a family in the Hudson Valley.
-After many years in NY, my husband Stephen and I moved to Milford Connecticut in 2020 for new adventures where we built a new studio along the Sound which serves as inspiration for my creative process.
+After many years in NY, my husband Stephen and I moved to Milford Connecticut in 2020 for new adventures.
+There we built a new studio for me along the Long Island Sound which serves as constant inspiration for my creative process.

 My Art History